 - Your Residential Address Changes

 - Requires a new W9 Form.

 - Property Sold/Bought

 - We must enter into HAP contract with the OWNER of the property.
 Some of you are managing properties for homeowners.
-It is the responsibility of the owner/landlord to provide the HA with at minimum a copy of the finalized Settlement Statement as well as a list of the full names and addresses of the clients who will be affected by your purchase/sale of the unit(s).
-You will be notified if any additional items are required.
+It is the responsibility of the owner/landlord to provide the HA with a copy of the finalized Settlement Statement, Quit Claim Deed or Land Contract agreement, as well as a list of the full names and addresses of ALL clients who will be affected by this change.
+This list must include any client's whose unit is currently under abatement, clients in the process of moving into a unit for which a HAP has not yet been paid, client's who are responsible for paying the full amount of rent, etc. You will be notified if any additional items are required.

-- Foreclosures must notify us once you have a court date
+- At the tenant's anniversary date (annual renewal), the landlord and tenant will enter into a new lease and HAP Contract for a twelve month term.